EmergentMind/nix-config/docs/remotebootstrap.md

 ```

 `configLib` gives us the `scanPaths` and `relativeToRoot` functions, both of which help clean up imports.
+Credit for both of these functions goes to [Ryan Yin](https://github.com/ryan4yin).

 `scanPaths` will build a map of the paths to all .nix files in the current directory and it's children, excluding files called `default.nix`.
 It effectively lets us shrink some of our import blocks.
 For example: